 WHY NATURE CONNECTION AND WHY NOW?

-UpRising's alumni focus group members said "young people in Birmingham feel out of touch with nature and don't have an understanding of the consequences of their actions".
+Research has shown us that "young people in Birmingham feel out of touch with nature and don't have an understanding of the consequences of their actions".
 78% of 227 young people surveyed by SWT said they would like to do more to tackle climate change, but only 18% are currently campaigning about it.

 You can read more about nature connection from the University of Derby (here).